SezanMert/SezanMert.github.io/_pages/teaching.md

 Undergraduate course, _Bilkent University, Electrical and Electronics Engineering Department_, 2022

 For two semesters, I have been assisting with the lab sessions.
 Also, I prepared and conducted recitation hours.
-You may find the solutions that I have prepared for the recitation questions (selected from Signals and Systems by Oppenheim and Willsky).
+You may find the solutions that I have prepared for the recitation questions below (selected from Signals and Systems by Oppenheim and Willsky).

 * **[Recitation 1](https://drive.google.com/file/d/1Vkciy13RxBpprX6NqAPAkkUDywvKhBlx/view?usp=sharing)** - Periodicity, system properties, LTI systems
 * **[Recitation 3](https://drive.google.com/file/d/1o9A2ArVtfQUO32eXWSB2ZsL83Utm0dnP/view?usp=sharing)** - Fourier Series (FS) coefficients, properties of FS